yodyyyy/dark_kimochi/about.md

-Feel free to contact me on [Facebook](https://www.facebook.com/profile.php?id=100007594726461), don't be hesitate.
+Feel free to contact me on [Facebook](https://www.facebook.com/profile.php?id=100007594726461), don't be hesitate to ask, also you can add me :)).